-Pro tip: Taxis in Lanzarote do not come with child seats for any age.
-As such if you’re travelling to Lanzarote as a family it’s best to bring any required seat with you when you travel.
+Taxis in Lanzarote do not come with child seats for any age.
+As such if you’re travelling to Lanzarote as a family it’s best to bring a portable car seat with you when you travel.

 When it comes to travelling back from your accommodation in Puerto Del Carmen to Lanzarote airport, most hotels will be able to call a taxi to come and collect you.